Last updated: May 20, 2025

 Analysis

-The law does not require the display of qualitative (descriptive) constituents and emissions messages.
-To align with FCTC Art.
+The law aligns with FCTC Art.
 11 and the FCTC Art.
-11 Guidelines, the law should require the display of qualitative (descriptive) constituents and emissions messages.
+11 Guidelines with respect to qualitative constituent and emissions messages.

 Prohibition on the display of figures for emission yields (including tar, nicotine, and carbon monoxide)